pderichs/sublime_rubocop/readme.md

 # Sublime RuboCop

-A Sublime Text plugin that runs a [RuboCop](https://github.com/bbatsov/rubocop) check on the current file or the current project.
+A [Sublime Text](http://www.sublimetext.com/) plugin that runs [RuboCop](https://github.com/bbatsov/rubocop) on your Ruby files in the editor.
+It will mark issues right inside the view but it can also be called as a "compiler" from the ST menu.

-The Plugin currently supports both ST2 and ST3, but the usage of ST3 is recommended.
+The Plugin currently supports both ST2 and ST3, but the usage of ST3 is strongly recommended.

 ## Installation